What is this stuff good for?

 TinkerCAD is a web browser based 3D modeling program that is well suited for beginners.
 It is one of several cloud centric design products offered by Autodesk.
 The software is free, use of the software requires registration with Autodesk and an internet connection.
 TinkerCAD Tutorials.

 Fusion360 is a cloud-based 3D CAD/CAM tool for product development that combines industrial and mechanical design, collaboration, and machining in a single package.
 Also from Autodesk.
-It is s step in between the introductory CAD tools and the, licensed professional tools such as SolidWorks.
+It is a step in between the introductory CAD tools and the, per seat licensed professional tools such as SolidWorks.
 Fusion360 Tutorials.

 OpenSCAD is somewhat different that the rest of the crop of design tools, as it a text based parametric CAD program.
 You build models from primitives using Constructive Solid Geometery by writing a recipe; e.g. take a cube of size blah, move it to here, intersect it with a cone of size blah and rotate the whole thing thusly.
 As confusing as it sounds, this tool can be used to build applications that can make you an involute gear 7cm in diameter with ~3 teeth per cm with a push of a button.
 The Customiser on the Thingiverse website uses OpenSCAD to provide customised designs.
 OpenSCAD Tutorials.